Capability Brown Landscapes

-The county gardens trusts and other researchers added to our knowledge of individual Brown landscapes and recording their finds.
+The county gardens trusts and other researchers significantly added to our knowledge of individual Brown landscapes in 2016 and 2017.
 Details of Brown's work at 141 sites along with 24 leaflet maps can be viewed on the Capability Brown website.

 Map of aerial photographs

 Aerial photographs are a great landscape research resource.
 Search our interactive map to find our recent aerial photographs of key landscapes associated with Capability Brown.